Professor, School of Arts & Sciences

 603.526.3667 | firstname.lastname@example.org

-Professor Keenan was named the Joyce J. Kolligian Distinguished Professor of Fine and Performing Arts in 2009 and awarded the Sonja C. Davidow ’56 Endowed Chair of Fine and Performing Arts in 2015.
-He is the recipient of numerous awards from the Fulbright Foundation, the National Endowment for the Arts, the New England Foundation for the Arts and the New Hampshire State Council on the Arts.
+Professor Keenan was named the Joyce J. Kolligian Distinguished Professor of Fine and Performing Arts in 2009 and awarded the Sonja C. Davidow ’56 Endowed Chair of Fine Arts in 2015.
+He is the recipient of fellowships from the Fulbright Foundation, the National Endowment for the Arts, the Marion and Jasper Whiting Foundation, the New England Foundation for the Arts, and the New Hampshire State Council on the Arts.
 He has presented and exhibited his work widely in the United States and abroad. read more…

-Assistant Professor and Technical Director, Fine & Performing Arts
+Assistant Professor & Technical Director, School of Arts & Sciences

 603.526.3666 | email@example.com